Guide written by:

 - The rated power of these barbecues varies and can reach up to 16kW depending on the number of burners.

 - Griddles, or hot plates, can be made of enamelled cast iron for better heat distribution and a longer lifespan.
-Enamelled steel is used for a faster heat-up, though it is less resistant over time.
-If you want top-of-the-range, go for solid chrome!
+Enamelled steel heats up more quickly though it is less resistant over time.
+If you want top-of-the-range, go for chrome!

 - An enamel-coated body will improve heat circulation.